mywrites/mywrites.github.io/ifu.md

     ![IFU](/img/ifu1.png)

 1. Place a waste well membrane [PART NUMBER REMOVED] on the cartridge to be primed, using the membrane alignment tool [PART NUMBER REMOVED] if necessary.
-1. Use/lift the handle to open the priming cartridge lid,.
+1. Use/lift the handle to open the priming cartridge lid.
-1. Place the cartridge on the nest (with the black heat sink facing downward) as depicted in the image below.
+1. Place the cartridge on the nest with the black heat sink facing downward, as depicted in the image below.
 1. Press the **Done** button.
 1. Add DI water (approximately five (5) ml) to the water reservoir fill line, pressing the **Done** button again upon completion.
 1. Close the lid.